Lord Mayor Andrew Parmley

 They are elected each year on Midsummer's day by the City livery companies.
 One must be an Alderman - the senior representative of one of the City's Wards, and another elected position - and both Sheriffs need to be members of a livery company.
 Their tenure is one year and runs from September to September.

-If you want to be Lord Mayor, you must have been an Aldermanic Sheriff first.
+In order to become Lord Mayor, one must be an Aldermanic Sheriff first.